Radcliffe R. Latimer

 Radcliffe R. Latimer (formerly Algobay and Atlantic Trader) is a lake freighter launched in 1978.
 The vessel is owned by Algoma Central but operated under charter to Canada Steamship Lines from 1994 to 1997.
-As Algobay, the bulk carrier was involved in a collision with another lake freighter in 1980.
+As Algobay, the bulk carrier was involved in a collision with the lake freighter Montrealais in 1980.
 In 2009 the vessel was rebuilt in China for service in the Caribbean Sea.
 The vessel is currently in service.

 Description

 As built, the lake freighter was 222.5 m long overall and 216.5 m between perpendiculars with a beam of 23.2 m.
 The ship had a gross register tonnage (GRT) of 22,465 tons and a deadweight tonnage (DWT) of 35,028 tons.
 The vessel was powered by a diesel engine driving one propeller giving the bulk carrier a maximum speed of 14 kn.

 In 1988, the vessel was updated so that Algobay could provide ocean coastal service to South America.
 In 2009, the vessel was reconstructed in China.
 The ship's length overall became 226.1 m and 220.1 m between perpendiculars with a gross tonnage (GT) of 24,102 tons and a deadweight tonnage of 37,257 tons.
 The vessel also received new engines.